 His name is Richard Jewell.

-There's no more compelling, there is more, no more unyielding attorney as it relates to media malpractice, libel, slander, uh, than Lynn Wood.
+And since then, there is no more, there's no more compelling, no more unyielding attorney as it relates to media malpractice, libel, slander than Lynn Wood.

 And I've gotten to know him, stayed in touch with him.

-The lessons I learned, being on the right side, the only person in media that didn't rush to judgment on Richard Jewell and the narrative, well, he fits the profile of the lone bomber because he lives with his mother was me.
+The lessons I learned being on the right side, the only person in media that didn't rush to judgment on Richard Jewell and the narrative, well, he fits the profile of the lone bomber because he lives with his mother, was me.

 Didn't know it at the time.

-Um, and now he's representing Nicholas Sandman.
+And now he's representing Nicholas Sandman.

-He's 16-year-old kid, did everything perfectly, it turns out, and this this despicable media mob, they never did anything to check a single fact in the case.
+And this despicable media mob, they never did anything to check a single fact in the case.

 Listen to this.

-Last January, 16-year-old Nicholas Sandman, was falsely targeted, attacked, vilified, and threatened.
+Last January, 16-year-old Nicholas Sandman was falsely targeted, attacked, vilified, and threatened.

 The Washington Post, owned by the richest man in the world, led the print media's false attacks against Nicholas's reputation.